stephaniecushman/photo-grid/README.md

-I've been taking Colt Steele's Udemy course The Web Developer Bootcamp since November 2019.
+This was an interesting project just to learn more CSS from Colt Steele's The Web Developer Bootcamp.
+It's a photo blog.
+I may try to add some functionality to it, like clicking on each photo would take you to its own page or something.